I’m really excited to share my tutorial for an egg yolk facial, but first, I want to tell you where I got my inspiration.

-I once heard a story of a young woman that was struggling badly with acne.
-This young woman had tried everything that she could think of, but she just could not get rid of this acne problem.
+I once heard a story of a young woman that was badly struggling with acne.
+This young woman had tried everything that she could, but she just could not get rid of this acne problem.
 One day, as she stood at the mirror in a public restroom, an Indian woman came out of a stall behind her.
 As she washed her hands, she noticed the young woman’s acne problem, and she approached her tenderly and gently touched the acne scars on her face.
 She told the young lady to put egg yolks on her face and it would heal her.
 The girl went home and tried the kind stranger’s home remedy and it worked.

 Though I have never really struggled with acne, as I approach 30, I have become more and more aware of the need to take care of the delicate skin on my face.
 I’ve heard a saying that you’ll have healthy skin much longer if you treat your face in your 20’s as though you were in your 60’s.
 You are what you eat, so I am positive that skin health can be directly linked to your diet, but taking good care of the exterior can certainly only help, right?
 Not to mention this is an extremely economic, non-toxic, natural way to have healthy, radiant skin!

 When my skin is starting to feel a little dull, dry, and blah (especially considering I wear makeup every day), I like to cleanse it with a simple baking soda paste and then do this egg yolk mask.
 The baking soda works as a wonderful, gentle exfoliant, while at the same time providing detoxifying properties.
 I like to think it is not only scrubbing away dead skin, but it is doing a deep cleanse of all that old makeup residue that may be sticking around after my nightly facial wash.
 After you’ve taken your eye makeup off, and gently scrubbed your face with the baking soda paste, it literally feels like you have new skin.

 Egg Yolks are full of Retinol!